The Attorney - Cover

 Bernie Gunn was the defense attorney and he asked Thad if he really was going to try this case.
 Thad told him this was a classic case of bad faith on the part of the insurance company and he was on a crusade to make them pay for it.

-The first witness called was the police officer who investigated the accident.
-He read off his report which was admitted into evidence.
-He said that Turner was on a thru street when Rex Firman didn’t stop for a stop sign and struck the Turner’s vehicle on the left side rear causing Turner’s automobile to lose control and go off the road flipping on to its side.
-The officer said he asked Firman why he didn’t stop and Firman said he was trying to read a text message from his mother and he didn’t see the stop sign.
+The jury was quickly selected.
+Thad gave his opening argument telling them what he was going to prove in his presentation of the evidence.
+The defense waived giving an opening statement.
+The first witness called was the police officer who covered the accident.
+He read off his report which was admitted into evidence that Turner was on a thru street when Rex Firman didn’t stop for the stop sign and struck the Turner’s vehicle on the left side rear causing Turner’s automobile to lose control and go off the road flipping on to its side.
+The officer said he asked Firman why he didn’t stop and Firman said he was trying to read a text from his mother and didn’t see the sign.

-That was followed by the Doctor testifying as to the diagnosis of the injury and the surgery of putting in the screw to hold the cracked cervical vertebrae together.
+That was followed by the Doctor testifying as to the diagnosis of the injury and the surgery of putting in the screw to hold the cervical vertebrae together.
 Harvey Turner then testified talking about the accident, his injury, what the bills and lost time were and how his recovery has been.

 The source of this story is Storiesonline